 By 2020, one in four customer service and support operations will have integrated chatbot or virtual customer assistant (VCA) technology and more than 40% of data and analytics projects will be customer-service centric, according to the latest research from Gartner.

-Engaging customers in a personalized, efficient and seamless manner is what allows most company to provide unmatched customer service, and hopefully achieve business success.
+Engaging customers in a personalized, efficient and seamless manner is what allows most companies to provide unmatched customer service, and hopefully, achieve business success.
 With the influx of AI technologies and open-source services, providing those services is becoming far easier.

 What Does a Chatbot Do?

 Chatbots, in particular, enable companies to make those personalized interactions possible.
 A chatbot is, "a service, powered by rules and sometimes artificial intelligence, that you interact with via a chat interface.
 The service could be any number of things, ranging from functional to fun, and it could live in any major chat product (Facebook Messenger, Slack, Telegram, Text Messages, etc.)," according to Chatbot Magazine.

 By understanding the operations and platforms that facilitate the creation of chatbots, companies can take advantage of the latest technology and services, all the while benefiting customers and building a more robust digital transformation strategy.
 Chatbots can be used for the following things, weather, customer service, finance, grocery bot, booking or scheduling bot and so much more.

 The advantages of employing a chatbot are already being realized by big companies, but there are numerous benefits that smaller organizations are beginning to recognize as well as the technology becomes cheaper and the cloud enables broader access.
 Thinking about employing a chatbot?
 Consider this, chatbots: are available 24/7, making them more reliable than human-based teams, allow teams to spend more time on core business objectives by automating repetitive work, increase efficiency and customer satisfaction for customer service or operations requests, and provide a greater flow of customer data and insights, and can save costs.